Open Positions

 About the University of Iowa Hospitals and Clinics:

 UIHC is Iowa’s only comprehensive academic medical center and regional referral center.
 The UIHC Stead Family Children’s Hospital opened in 2017 and is Iowa’s only comprehensive children’s hospital.
+It is listed as one of the U.S. News & World Report 2020-21 Best Children’s Hospitals.

 Applicant Credentials are Subject to Verification